-Dr. Onwudiwe Awarded the Carnegie African Diaspora Fellowship
+Dr. Onwudiwe Awarded the Carnegie African Diaspora Fellowship - USA

 Declan I. Onwudiwe from Texas Southern University was awarded a fellowship by the Carnegie African Diaspora Fellowship Program to travel to Nigeria to work with Alex Ekwueme Federal University Ndufu Alike on capacity building of the masters and doctoral programs, mentoring of graduate students, and curriculum development in criminology and security studies.